ywamsendai/ywamsendaidocs/docs/students/faq.md

 #### Training Fee

-The published Training fee covers accommodation, internet, course content, course-related travel, and refreshments.
+The published Training fee covers accommodation, meals, internet, and course content.

-Weekday meals are charged separately in cash.
+**Note:** You will be asked to have extra money in order to pay for necessary course-related transportation, which is not included in published fees.
 All other personal expenses are not included in published Training fees.

-**Note:** You will be issued with a transporation IC card (icsca) for use for course-related travel.
-This is not to be used for personal travel (e.g. on weekends).
-It is your responsibility to ensure that this card is not lost.
-In the case that the card is lost, there will be a **fee of ¥2,500 to replace it**.

 #### Outreach Costs